Jawah1/Splendor-Hotel-Groups-SHG-/README.md

 The next thing I did was to use visualization to address some of the objectives.
 First, I visualize the booking trend by month, average daily Rate by Distribution Channel, Cancelled by Customer Type, Countries with highest Revenue, Revenue by Distribution Channel.

-Below is the final dashboard .Applied filters to be to drill down on each visualize on the dashboard.
+Below is the dashboard Applied filters to drill down on each visualization on the dashboard.

 ![image](https://github.com/Jawah1/Splendor-Hotel-Groups-SHG-/assets/131864852/994a852e-ed56-44e7-80b4-574a75c37b15)